aditighorpade42-cmd/CodeAlpha_calculator/README.md

 ## 🚀 Features

--Addition, Subtraction, Multiplication, Division
+- Addition, Subtraction, Multiplication, Division

--Responsive layout
+- Responsive layout

--Clear and simple UI
+- Clear and simple UI

--Works in all modern browsers
+- Works in all modern browsers

--Easy to customize with your own styles
+- Easy to customize with your own styles

 ## 🛠️ Technologies Used

--HTML
+- HTML

--CSS
+- CSS

--JavaScript
+- JavaScript

 ## 📂 Project Structure